 At Instacart, we're only beginning to understand how technology can transform the largest retail category in the world.
 What we do know is that the future of grocery should belong to the people who make it special today - and we can help them continue to innovate.

 We hope you'll join our table.

 Fidji.

-In 2021.
-CSG.
-As of

-6 For the year ended December 31, 2022.
+- As of In 2021, CSG.
+As of For the year ended December 31, 2022.
 Based on total grocery sales in 2022.

-Confidential Treatment Requested by Maplebear Inc. Pursuant to 17 C.F.R.
-Section 200.83

 PROSPECTUS SUMMARY